OCA/l10n-thailand/l10n_th_wht_cert_form/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module add the Thailand standard withholding tax cert report to the WT Certificates menu.
+This module add the Thailand standard withholding tax cert report to the WHT Certificates menu.

 This module used :